networkninja/docassemble-LegalServerLink/README.md

 Please remember that the token expires 1 year after it is created.
 The package will warn you when the token has expired.

+Note that all of the endpoints are included in the base level of API Access.
+Premium APIs are not required.

 ## Using this Package

 To use this package, you'll want to include the LSLink.yml file in any of your